Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry

-We note that most of the EoSs discussed above consider only zero baryon density.
+We note that most of the EoS's discussed above consider only zero baryon density.
 Moreover, in the hydrodynamical simulations, usually averaged IC were used, and only a few works previously adopted full three-dimensional (3-D) hydrodynamical simulations.
-Though it was estimated in Refs.~\cite{eos-latt-10,eos-pasi-01} that the effect of finite chemical potential is small, less than a few percent, it is not clear, whether its importance may increase for event-by-event IC.
+It was estimated in Refs.~\cite{eos-latt-10,eos-pasi-01} that the effect of finite chemical potential is small, less than a few percents.
+Owing to baryon density fluctuations, however, it is not clear whether the effect could increase in the case of event-by-event fluctuating IC.
 In addition, in most studies, calculations were only done for some specific collision energy and centrality windows.
-In view of these, it seems worthwhile to carry out an event-by-event 3-D simulation on the effects of the equation of state, covering a broader range of the published data.
+In view of this, it seems worthy to carry out an event-by-event 3D simulation on the effects of the EoS, covering a broader range of the published data.

-In this work, hydrodynamical calculations are carried out by using the full 3-D ideal hydrodynamical code NEXSPheRIO.
-For more realistic collisions, the effect of viscosity should be taken into account.
-However, the main purpose of this study is to investigate the difference between various EoSs rather than to reproduce the data precisely, and viscosity usually reduces such differences.
-Besides, viscosity may also introduce extra theoretical uncertainties, such as viscous correction from equilibrium distribution on the freeze-out surface~\cite{viscosity-fz-01,viscosity-fz-02}.
-The NEXSPheRIO code uses IC provided by the event generator NeXuS \cite{nexus-1,nexus-rept} and solves the 3+1 ideal hydrodynamic equations with the SPheRIO code \cite{sph-1st,sph-review-1}.
-By generating many NeXuS events, and solving independently the equations of hydrodynamics for each of them, one takes into account the fluctuations of IC on an event-by-event basis.
-At the end of the hydrodynamic evolution of each event, a Monte-Carlo generator is employed to produce hadrons following a Cooper-Frye prescription, and then the hadronic decay is considered.
-A limited list of referenes describing studies of heavy-ion collisions using the NEXSPheRIO code can be found in Refs.~\cite{sph-v2-1,sph-v2-2,sph-cfo-1,sph-hbt-1, sph-corr-1,sph-corr-ev-4,sph-vn-4}.
+In this work, hydrodynamical calculations are performed by using the full 3-D ideal hydrodynamical code NEXSPheRIO.
+For a more quantitative treatment of heavy ion collisions, the effect of viscosity should be taken into account.
+However, the primary purpose of this study is to qualitatively investigate the differences resulting from using various EoS's rather than to reproduce the data precisely, and viscosity usually reduces such differences.
+Besides, viscosity may also introduce additional theoretical uncertainties, such as viscous correction from equilibrium distribution on the freeze-out surface~\cite{hydro-viscosity-fz-01,hydro-viscosity-fz-02}.
+The NEXSPheRIO code uses IC provided by the event generator NeXuS~\cite{nexus-1,nexus-rept} and solves the 3+1 ideal hydrodynamic equations with the SPheRIO code~\cite{sph-1st,sph-review-1}.
+By generating many NeXuS events, and solving the equations of hydrodynamics independently for each of them, one takes into account the fluctuations of IC on an event-by-event basis.
+At the end of the hydrodynamic evolution of each event, a Monte-Carlo generator is employed for hadronization using the Cooper-Frye prescription, the generated hadrons are then fed back to NeXuS where hadronic decay, as well as final state interaction, are handled.
+A partial list of referenes describing studies of heavy-ion collisions using the NEXSPheRIO code can be found in Refs.~\cite{sph-v2-1,sph-v2-2,sph-cfo-1,sph-hbt-1,sph-corr-1,sph-corr-ev-4,sph-vn-4}.

 In this work, we investigate three different types of~EoS: